 https://out-of-sight.be/close-encounters-chapter-2/feed/ 0

-CLOSE ENCOUNTERS.
-Chapter 1 https://out-of-sight.be/close-encounters-chapter-1/ https://out-of-sight.be/close-encounters-chapter-1/#respond Tue, 23 Apr 2024 06:12:17 +0000 http://out-of-sight.be/?p=1824 During Antwerp Art Weekend we open 𝐎𝐔𝐓 𝐎𝐅 𝐒𝐈𝐆𝐇𝐓 with the first chapter of a long-term project CLOSE ENCOUNTERS inspired by Allen Hynek’s categorisation of UFO witnesses.
-Hynek proposed three steps: Visual testimony from a distance of less than 150 metres, on which
+CLOSE ENCOUNTERS #1 https://out-of-sight.be/close-encounters-chapter-1/ https://out-of-sight.be/close-encounters-chapter-1/#respond Tue, 23 Apr 2024 06:12:17 +0000 http://out-of-sight.be/?p=1824 EN >>> During Antwerp Art Weekend we open 𝐎𝐔𝐓 𝐎𝐅 𝐒𝐈𝐆𝐇𝐓 with the first chapter of a long-term project CLOSE ENCOUNTERS inspired by Allen Hynek’s categorisation of UFO witnesses.
+Hynek proposed three steps: 𝐎𝐔𝐓 𝐎𝐅 𝐒𝐈𝐆𝐇𝐓 uses this framework as a way of

 ]]>